Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 To get around this constraint of programmer art simply not being made anymore, the 32x Programmer Art pack is designed around the built-in vanilla programmer art resource pack, meaning any texture without a programmer art equivalent just reuses its Jappa counterpart.
 This solves the majority of problems surrounding how to interpret newer textures, by just using the texture that already exists.

 While vanilla programmer art is deprecated and no longer updated, therefore leading to a lot of texture bugs, Classic Faithful in this regard takes liberties from the vanilla assets, but only to fix obvious oversights and eyesores that were forgotten by the developers.

 **Newer textures are not "progartified" to match older ones unless there is a direct reference and it is an obvious choice what to do, such as nylium using Jappa netherrack as a base.**

 Even though newer Jappa textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can’t ever be known for sure, and it is not up to us to interpret.
 The aforementioned nylium and netherrack issue has a clear solution, to replace the Jappa netherrack with programmer art netherrack.
 However, a texture like blackstone has no clear programmer art equivalent, and as such shouldn’t be touched and reuse the Jappa texture.

 <img src="/images/pages/textures/classicfaithful/45.png" alt="progartification" class="center" loading="lazy">
-<p class="center"><i><b>Picture 45:</b> Left: Nylium, an example of a texture that should be “progartified” to fix an obvious oversight in the vanilla programmer art resource pack.
+<p class="center"><i><b>Picture 45:</b> Left: Nylium, an example of a texture that should be "progartified" to fix an obvious oversight in the vanilla programmer art resource pack.
 Right: Blackstone, an example of a texture with no clear programmer art equivalent and as such should not be changed from its Jappa base.</i></p>

 That being said, here’s a section to help upscale any of the most different aspects of programmer art and Jappa art.